lizamsabitm/lizamsabitm/README.md

 # Hi, I'm Lizam

-Information Systems student at Universitas Negeri Surabaya (UNESA), passionate about turning data into decisions.
+Information Systems student, passionate about turning data into decisions.
 I enjoy the full spectrum of data work — from exploratory analysis and machine learning to building interactive tools that make insights accessible.

 ## What I work with